This easy chicken schnitzel recipe transforms chicken breasts into crispy, golden perfection in just 15 minutes!

 • Season the chicken well first before dredging.
 Many recipes have you mixing the spices or seasonings with the flour.
 I’ve found that seasoning the chicken directly first gives me more flavor.

-If you order schnitzel at a restaurant, it will often come with fries.
-But I find that a fresh salad is great alongside the crispy fried chicken breast, and filling without being heavy.
-Pair chicken schnitzel with my lemony arugula salad, white bean salad, or panzanella.
+If you order schnitzel at a restaurant, it will often come with fries or potato salad.
+But I find that a fresh salad is a great balance, something lemony like:

 Browse all Mediterranean recipes.